On The War Memorial Trail….Borden-Carleton Legion Honours Veterans By Placing Flags At Their Graves

 Grave of Alfred Louis Pitwanakat.
 (Photo credit: Ad Scheepers)

 Thank you to Joshua Manitowabi for contacting us about his great-uncle, and to Ad Scheepers for taking the photo of Alfred’s grave at the cemetery.
-If you have information to share about Alfred Louis PITAWANAKWAT (PITWANAKWAT) or other Canadian soldiers, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1.
+If you have information to share about Alfred Louis PITAWANAKWAT (PITWANAKWAT) or other Canadian soldiers, please contact Pieter at memorialtrail@gmail.com, or comment on the blog.

 © Daria Valkenburg